Extracting memorized pieces of (copyrighted) books from open-weight language models: Additional notes on memorization and probabilistic extraction

-As an intuition, think about a fair coin flip coming up heads.
+As an intuition for this presentation of the metric, think about a fair coin flip coming up heads.
 Here, $p_\vz = 0.5$ (the probability of heads in one flip).
-With $2$ actual flips ($n=2$), the probability of flipping heads \emph{at least once} is $1 - (1 - 0.5)^2=0.75=p$; when $n=10$, $p=0.9990$.
-We show this intuition in Figure~\ref{app:fig:flips} (left), and for \textsc{Llama 1 30B} and the ``careless people'' quote, for which $p_\vz=35.2\%$ (right).
-In practice, for LLMs, we can compute $p_\vz$ \emph{without} prompting $n$ times, which we discuss further below (Appendix~\ref{app:sec:background:compute}).\looseness=-1
+With two actual flips ($n=2$), the probability of flipping heads \emph{at least once} is $1 - (1 - 0.5)^2=0.75=p$; when $n=10$, $p=0.9990$.
+We visualize this in Figure~\ref{app:fig:flips} (left) with coin flips, and show how it translates to suffix generation probabilities for \textsc{Llama 1 30B} and the ``careless people'' quote, for which $p_\vz=35.2\%$ (right).
+As is clear Equation~\ref{app:eq:hayes}, for a given $p_\vz$, one can pick a probability threshold $p$ and get the corresponding number of prompts $n$ (or vice versa).
+Figure~\ref{app:fig:gatsby:careless:combined} (right) visualizes how $n$ changes for different settings of $p$ for the ``careless people'' quote.\looseness=-1

-In our work, we re-frame this definition to emphasize the quantity $p_\vz$ that we actually compute: the probability of extracting a sequence $\vz$ (for the given LLM, hyperparameter-configured decoding scheme, and suffix start index location).
-This is useful also for plotting distributions over $p_\vz$ for a given book---to see how these probabilities vary for examples across a book, or for a given example across different models.
-We provide some examples of these comparisons in Section~\ref{sec:book}.
+In this paper, we re-frame $(n,p)$-discoverable extraction to emphasize the quantity $p_\vz$ (Equation \ref{app:eq:npmem}) that we actually compute: the probability of extracting a sequence $\vz$ (for the given LLM, hyperparameter-configured decoding scheme, and suffix start index location within sequence $\vz$).
+This is also useful for plotting distributions over $p_\vz$ for a given book---to see how probabilities vary for sequences across a book, or for a given sequence across different models.
+We provide such comparisons in Section~\ref{sec:book:compare}.\looseness=-1

-We also find that our version of explaining the metric is more accessible to broader audiences, which we intend to reach with this work. \citet{hayes2025measuringmemorizationlanguagemodels} specifically address ML and NLP audiences.
-We hope that our work supplements theirs in showing just how useful their metric is for capturing a probabilistic notion of extraction, and the underlying probabilistic copies that this signfies are memorized within model parameters.